Sage-Bionetworks/schematic/README.md

 <strong>Configure config.yml File</strong>

-There are some defaults in schematic that cna be configured.
+There are some defaults in schematic that can be configured.
 These fields are in ``config_example.yml``.
 If you want to change any of these copy ``config_example.yml`` to ``config.yml``, change any fields you want to, and remove any fields you don't.

 *Note*: `config.yml` is ignored by git.